 Tucked between I-5 and Volunteer Park on Capitol Hill is the city’s longest stairway — Howe Street stairs (391 steps).
 Looking for a fun, short loop?
 Pair this walk with the Blaine Street stairs (293 steps) that run parallel and one block over.
 Between the two, discover beautiful Streissguth Gardens, a bike park at the I-5 Colonnade Park and beautiful views of Lake Union.

 A longer option is a 3-mile loop with 11 stairways that includes Volunteer Park.
 Stop at Louisa Boren Park and complete “lake to lake” views with Lake Washington in the distance.
-Martial-arts fans need to visit Bruce and Brandon Lee’s gravesite at Lake View Cemetery.
-At Volunteer Park, there’s a playground, botanical garden, the Seattle Asian Art Museum and more stairs to climb at the water tower, before walking back to where you started.
+Martial arts fans need to visit Bruce and Brandon Lee’s gravesite at Lake View Cemetery.
+Volunteer Park has a playground, botanical garden, the Seattle Asian Art Museum, and more stairs to climb at the water tower before walking back to where you started.

-For either walk, use this map as a guide, but start at the top of the Blaine or Howe Street stairs and skip the portion east of Eastlake Avenue.
+Use this map as a guide for either walk, but start at the top of the Blaine or Howe Street stairs and skip the portion east of Eastlake Avenue.

 Address/starting point: East Howe Street and 10th Avenue East, Seattle, WA 98102 (top of Howe Street Stairs)

 Food: Grand Central Bakery, 1616 Eastlake Avenue East, Seattle, WA 98102